SFU-Archives/digital-transfer/procedures/standard-archives/03-validation.md

 Use [ClamAV](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/clamav.md) to check the transfer package for viruses and other malware.

 Run ClamAV via the command line in Terminal.
-- Refresh the virus definitions database: `$ freshclam`
+- Refresh the virus definitions database: `$ freshclam`.
 - Scan the transfer package: `$ clamscan -ri --log=<<log_file_path/log.txt>> <<transfer_folder>>`.
 - The `log` flag instructs `clamscan` to output a `scan log` text file to the file path specified.
-- The `-r` flag = "recursive": the scan will include all sub-directories in the transfer folders.
+- The `-r` flag = "recursive": the scan will include all sub-directories in the transfer package.
 - The `-i` flag = "infected": the log will only print files that are infected, plus summary data.

 If ClamAV finds infected files: